 We aim to reduce Fire Casualties in East Lothian each per year, which contributes towards the SFRS target of reducing Fire Casualties by 5% per year, over a three-year rolling period.
-In this reporting period, SFRS dealt with 2 casualties, we report one fatality at an incident in the town of Aberlady on 1st April 2020 and the other was a non fatal casualty.
-This is a reduction of 1 casualty when compared to the same period last year.
-The long-term trend based upon casualties/10,000 population shows East Lothian is lower than the Scottish average and East SDA average.
+In this reporting period, SFRS dealt with 2 non fatal casualties (both of which were rescued).
+The long-term trend based upon casualties/10,000 population shows East Lothian is in line with the Scottish average and East SDA average.

-Historically East Lothian has had low numbers of casualties from fires and that trend continues with numbers falling from 3 to 2 from the same period last year.
-The dwelling fire with one fatal casualty is still under investigation at the time of writing this report.
+Historically East Lothian has had low numbers of casualties from fires and that trend continues with numbers remaining the same as Q3 and Q4 period last year.

-During this reporting period, 132 Home Fire Safety Visits were carried out and over 100 smoke detectors were fitted within East Lothian.
+During this reporting period, 147 Home Fire Safety Visits were carried out and over 100 smoke detectors were fitted within East Lothian.
 We continue to work with our partners in East Lothian Council and seek opportunities with social work and NHS to target those most vulnerable and at risk from fire.
-5 referrals were received from our partner agencies.

-3000 lanu

-YTD ward ave. for East Lothian - 0 2016/17 2017/18 2018/19 2019/20 2020/21 Sparklines
+YTD ward ave. for East Lothian - I 2016/17 2017/18 2018/19 2019/20 2020/21 Sparklines

-East Lothian 2 3 4 3 2
+East Lothian 6 7 5 5 4

-Musselburgh 0 0 I 0 0 \wedge
+Musselburgh I 0 I 0 2 \checkmark

-Preston, Seton & Gosford I 0 0 2 0 \checkmark
+Preston, Seton & Gosford I 0 0 2 0 \searrow

-Tranent, Wallyford & Macmerry 0 0 0 0 I /
+Tranent, Wallyford & Macmerry 0 4 0 I I \wedge

-North Berwick Coastal 0 I 2 0 I \sim
+North Berwick Coastal 3 I 2 0 I \checkmark

-Haddington & Lammermuir 0 I I I 0 $\overline{}$
+Haddington & Lammermuir 0 I I I 0

-Dunbar & East Linton I I 0 0 0
+Dunbar & East Linton I I I I 0